ovakhnin/todo-vue/README.md

 ```

 ## Accessing App
-http://localhost - as default Laravel based project.
-Simply register with any user details to acces feature.
+URL: http://localhost - as default Laravel based project.
+Simply register with any user details to access feature.